Mk 153 Shoulder-Launched Multipurpose Assault Weapon: SMAW II Serpent

 In 2012, Raytheon Missile Systems developed a SMAW II launcher named Serpent, and Nammo Talley developed new rounds for the Serpent.
 The Serpent is similar in many respects to the first SMAW launcher, except that it replaces the standard SMAW launcher's spotting gun with more sophisticated fire control electronics.
 The sighting unit on the launcher is enclosed in a unique protective cage, which is also a carry handle.
 The development reduced the over-all weight by 4+1/2 lb from the older SMAW launcher.
 The Serpent fires the same rounds as the standard SMAW and supports new and improved/enhanced rounds.
+But, the Serpent was never adopted for service, instead the USMC eventually adopted the Mk 153 Mod 2 to replace the service's SMAW launchers by 2020.